If you vape and travel, then you probably wonder where and when you can use your electronic cigarettes on the road.

-Remember every country is different with their regulations.
-Many have changed their e-cigarette regulations over the last few years.
+Remember every country is different with their vaping regulations.
+Many have changed their e-cigarette rules over the last few years.

 I researched this topic to start to understand where you should definitely abstain from taking along your e-cigarette.
-To date in the world, this list are the range of countries who have banned e-cigarettes.
+To date in the world, these are the countries who have banned e-cigarettes.

 So if you are going to any of these countries it’s best to leave your vape behind.

-Another factor you need to consider is if an individual airline or airport has decided to ban or regulate e-cigarettes.
-Some airlines differ on their regulations even if the country you are in permits e-cigarettes.
-Either call the airline or check out the airline's website to see what their policies are on e-cigarettes.
-Here is a list of some of the examples of policies I've seen from my frequent travels.
+Another factor you need to consider is if an individual airline or airport has decided to ban or regulate e-cigarettes and vaping devices.
+Some airlines differ in their regulations even if the country you are in permits e-cigarettes.
+Either call the airline or check out the airline’s website to see what their policies are on e-cigarettes.
+Here is a list of some of the examples of policies I’ve seen from my frequent travels.

 According to Business Insider, each airport has different regulations on e-cigarettes.